 Dart: on its merits

 Younger Paul was an inquisitive chap.
-He liked to monkey about with loads of different technologies, frameworks and platforms.
+He liked to mess about with loads of different technologies, frameworks and platforms.
 That's changed, and I've found myself opposed to one technology in particular: Dart.
 But I think that's because I was conflating the language with the VM...

 Duke Nukem vs Quake